-- Permission for such searches will be given only when there is reason to believe that such a search will reveal evidence of violation.
+- Permission for such searches will be given only when there is reason to believe that such a search will reveal evidence of the violation.

 No college official may consent to the search of a student’s room by police or other government officials.
-Such searches may be conducted with a warrant or with consent of the resident(s).
+Such searches may be conducted with a warrant or with the consent of the resident(s).

-The process for determining residential unit damages is outlined in, “Room Unit Check In and Check Out Procedures.”
+The process for determining residential unit damages is outlined in, “Room Unit Check-In and Check-Out Procedures.”

 The following descriptions are examples of the University’s efforts to provide a residential environment sensitive to student safety and security.
 No systems, however, can guarantee individual safety.
 Everyone must exercise personal caution and accept individual responsibility for the safety of your person and property:

 - Each facility has a professional staff member, a Residential Education Coordinator assigned to and/ or living in the facility.
-In most instances several Peer Assistants (PAs) live on site.
+In most instances, several Peer Assistants (PAs) live on site.
 All are trained in CPR, basic first aid, and fire prevention.

 - PAs make rounds of Plainsman, Centennial, Pioneer, Johnson, and the Heim and White Suites each evening.
 Periodic rounds of Townhouse Village are also completed.
-PA’s check outside doors and first floor windows during rounds.
+PA’s check outside doors and first-floor windows during rounds.

 - All residence halls are secured 24 hours a day.
 On-campus residents have access to the buildings via the fob system from 9am-6pm and only the residents of each building or commuter students participating in the Connect to Campus Program can enter from 6pm-9am.